 For example, assume you earn $100 a month in cash back with an investing app.
 You invest the money and earn a 6% annual return.
 After 30 years, you’d have nearly $95,000 in spare cash just from spending and earning rewards through the app.

 Tailor purchases to maximize your investing app’s cash back potential

 You can link any type of credit card to Acorns or EvoShare.
 If you have a cash back credit card, that’s an opportunity to stack rewards.

 - Say you have the Citi® Double Cash Card, for example.
-This card offers 1 percent on purchases when you make them and another 1 percent when the purchase is paid.
+This card offers 1% on purchases when you make them and another 1% when the purchase is paid.

-- You link your card to Acorns Found Money and shop online at their partner brand Nike, which offers 5 percent back.
-Altogether, you’d earn 7 percent back on what you spend.
+- You link your card to Acorns Earn and shop online at partner brand Nike to earn 5% back.
+Altogether, you’d earn 7% back on what you spend.

 - Five percent would go into your Acorns Core account to invest.
-The other 2 percent you’d be able to redeem through Citi for statement credit, gift cards or a cash deposit into your bank account.
+The other 2% you’d be able to redeem through Citi for statement credit, gift cards or a cash deposit into your bank account.
 Other than the initial sign-up that’s required for Acorns, it’s really that easy.